Mariusthvdb/custom-ui/README.md

 **GPT has arrived**
 As an experiment several iterations of optimizations by https://chat.openai.com/chat have been made available as pre-releases.
 Please have a look, and test if you can.
+Note: if you download the 'beta' and get an error on `Faled to load resource` check this [issue tracker](https://github.com/Mariusthvdb/custom-ui/issues/87).

 **Recently discovered....**: custom-ui facilitates setting a [Jinja template on custom attributes](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md#however-experimental-recently-discovered) in core integrations that allow setting a custom attribute.